dappelbe/REDCap_DelphiModule/README.md

-# REDCap_DelphiModule
+# REDCap_ExternalModule_Template
-An external module to help with Delphi Projects in REDCap
+Template repository to be used for REDCap Module development